NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 * <code>.remote.servers.user</code> is a user with SSH access on the server.

-* <code>.remote.servers.dir</code> specifies a directory in which we keep the backup files. <code>{HOST_NAME}</code> is recognized as a valid placeholder for current host (not the backup server) and should be automatically replaced at runtime.
+* <code>.remote.servers.dir</code> specifies a directory in which we keep the backup files. <code>{HOST_NAME}</code> is recognized as a valid placeholder for the current host's name (not the backup server) and should be automatically replaced at runtime.

 * <code>.backups_to_preserve</code> determines how many days of older backups should be kept.
-For example, if I set this to <code>10</code> for one of the backup servers, I should only have 10 days of backup on that server, plus today or tonight's backup.
-Be advised that any negative number -- e.g. -1 -- has special meanings here.
+For example, if I set this to <code>10</code> for one of the backup servers, I should only have <code>10</code> days of backup on that server, plus today or tonight's backup.
+Be advised that any negative number -- e.g. <code>-1</code> -- has special meanings here.
 It means do not clean up any old backups, basically keep them forever.

 * <code>public_key</code> is a public key in PEM format for encrypting passphrases.
 As you recall these passphrases are required to decrypt the archive files.
 If you do not specify a public key for a backup server you do not have access to encrypted passphrases on that server.
 It is useful in case that you do not wish to keep the passphrases in the same place as your encrypted archive files, even the encrypted ones.
-I must warn you, if you are using random passphrases and you did not provide any public key here, I should assure you that your backups are good for nothing.
+I must warn and assure you, if you are using random passphrases and and you did not provide any public key here, your backups are good for nothing unless you chose to attach passphrases to at least one email in the reports section.
 In addition to everything, it's possible to only provide one pair of RSA keys instead of one private key and multiple public keys if you are the sole receiver of the backup files on those multiple servers.
+I'll describe [RSA key generation](#GeneratingRSAKeys) later.

 <br />